k1rurk/dependency-confusion/README.md

 * pip .pypirc in internal/upload_registry/pip/sources/.pypirc
 * npm .pypirc in internal/upload_registry/npm/sources/.npmrc
 * config.toml in config/.
 Values for keys like urlscan, otx, git, scrapeops, dns
+4) Change IP address for your VPS in JS files in directory /public/js/.